LTHub2023/Projectfeldremapping/README.md

 ---

-# 🧠 FDF Remapper – Initial Working Version (VB.NET / .NET 2.0)
+# 🧠 FDF Remapper – Stage 2 Version (VB.NET / .NET 2.0)

-This is the first working version of a console application that remaps field names in `.fdf` form files using mappings defined in a local Access database (`.mdb`).
+This is the second-stage version of a VB.NET console application that remaps field names in `.fdf` form files based on mapping definitions in a local Access database (`.mdb`).

-It was developed for structured form processing workflows (e.g., clinical trial PDFs, medical case report forms), and supports both 1:1 and 1:N mappings.
+In this stage, the application introduces **more complete logging**, including for fields that are not changed during remapping.

 ---

-## ✅ Key Features in This Version
+## ✅ Improvements from Stage 1

-- ✅ Field name mapping via Access `.mdb` file
-- ✅ Supports both **1:1** (direct) and **1:N** (value-based) mappings
+- ✅ Clear and readable log format
-- ✅ Outputs a log file indicating successful replacements
+- ✅ Added `[NO CHANGE]` entries to the log for:
-- ❌ No log entries for unchanged lines yet
+  - Known tags that do not match any mapping
+  - Lines without any tag at all
+- ✅ Still supports both:
+  - **1:1 mapping** (no value required)
+  - **1:N mapping** (based on `Value:` field content)
-- ❌ No support for keys with suffixes (e.g., `FieldName_2`)
+- ❌ Does **not** support fields with suffixes like `Field_2`, `Field_3` yet
-- 🖥️ Designed to run on .NET Framework 2.0

 ---

 ## 🧾 Sample Log Output

-> Note: Lines that are not changed are **not logged** in this version.

 ```
-Line 9: [1:1] Replaced 'FieldA' with 'StandardFieldA'
+Line 5: [1:1] Replaced 'Field1' with 'Field1remapping'
-Line 10: [1:N] Replaced 'FieldB' with 'StandardFieldB' (Value: ValueX)
+Line 6: [1:N] Replaced 'Field2' with 'Field2mapped' (Value: example)
-Line 11: [1:1] Replaced 'FieldC' with 'StandardFieldC'
+Line 7: [NO CHANGE] Tag found in line: <p><b>UnknownTag</b>&
+Line 8: [NO CHANGE] no tag in line
 ```

 ---

-## 🧪 How It Works
+## 🛠 How It Works

-1. The tool loads a mapping table from a local Access `.mdb` file.
+1. Loads a mapping table from Access `.mdb` using `FormName` as a filter
-2. It processes the `.fdf` file line by line.
+2. Reads an `.fdf` file line-by-line
-3. If a matching mapping is found:
-   - For **1:1**, the field name is replaced directly.
-   - For **1:N**, the replacement is based on matching the field’s value.
-4. Replacements are logged line by line in a `.log` file.
+3. Applies:
+   - 1:1 mapping when no value condition is set
+   - 1:N mapping when `Value:` is used and matches `MC_Wert`
+4. Records changes and unmatched lines to a `.log` file

 ---

-## ⚙️ Usage
+## ⚙️ Usage Instructions

 ### Edit `Program.vb` with correct file paths: